ADanMan/datarails-open/README.md

   APIs (`insights`).
 - **Scenario modelling** that applies percentage adjustments and stores or exports the resulting dataset (`build-scenario`).
-- **Excel task pane** that talks to a FastAPI bridge for loading data, refreshing reports, exporting scenarios, and generating AI insights directly from Excel.
+- **Excel ribbon add-in** (VBA/.xlam) that talks to a FastAPI bridge for loading data, refreshing reports, exporting scenarios, and generating AI insights without relying on Office.js.

 ## Quick start